• Skip to primary navigation

 Other Areas to Note

 Vila Nova de Gaia.
 This technically isn't Porto, but just across the river.
 This area of course also has a lovely river view.
 This is the area famous for maturing, blending, and bottling the famous Port wine.
 It is a really pretty area.
 We explored this area when we crossed the Dom Luis bridge and did the cable cars.
-It is famous for the port wine cellars.
+It is famous for its port wine cellars.

 Matosinhos is a small port town in the north of Porto.
-For beach lovers this is an easy location.
-This is a beach on the Atlantic ocean, so know that the water can be unpredictable and a bit choppy.
+For beach lovers, this is an easy location.
+This is a beach on the Atlantic Ocean, so know that the water can be unpredictable and a bit choppy.

 Some higher-end hotel options are The Yeatman Hotel, Torel Palace Porto, and the Maison Albar Hotels Le Monumental Palace.